 This is completely passive, hence the huge amount of money you’ll need to plop down upfront.

 That said, there is no minimum to start.
-So even if you just have $1000 hidden under your bed, you can still start earning that 20%.
+So even if you just have $1000 hidden under your bed, you could still start earning that 20%.

 Why crypto rocks